Eurostar passengers stranded ahead of New Year following tunnel floods

 Brits have also been left “stranded” in mainland Europe by the problem.

-Water company Southern Water said it believed the flood was caused by a “fire control system and not a Thames Water pipe”.
+Water company Thames Water said it believed the flood was caused by a “fire control system and not a Thames Water pipe”.

 Some railway tunnels, including the Channel Tunnel, have water systems installed as a fire safety measure.